Approval Process for New Programs/Majors

 B. Personnel Resources

 - Indicate new faculty, administrative, and advising positions required, if any, and the qualifications and subject matter specialties that will be sought.
 Give reasons for needing new position.

 C. Budgetary Needs

 VII.
 IMPLEMENTATION AND EVALUATION

 - Describe how the curriculum will be implemented.

 B. Assessment Plan

 VIII.
-APPENDICES (as appropriate and if not submitted with APA)
+APPENDICES (as appropriate and if not attached in Curriculog)